-The fair value of the contingent consideration was initially estimated using the Monte Carlo simulation and included key assumptions used by management related to the estimated probability of occurrence and discount rates.
+The fair value of the contingent consideration was initially estimated on the acquisition date using the Monte Carlo simulation and included key assumptions used by management related to the estimated probability of occurrence and discount rates.
 Subsequent changes in the fair value of the contingent consideration liabilities, resulting from management's revision of key assumptions and estimates, have been recorded in general and administrative expense in the unaudited condensed consolidated statements of operations.
-Gains and losses arising from exchange rate fluctuation on these liabilities not denominated in U.S. Dollars have been included in other income (expense) on the unaudited condensed consolidated statements of operations.
+Gains and losses arising from exchange rate fluctuation on these liabilities not denominated in U.S. Dollars have been included in interest and other income (expense), net on the unaudited condensed consolidated statements of operations.

-Changes in the fair value of contingent consideration liabilities during the three months ended September 30, 2022 were as follows (in thousands):
+Changes in the fair value of contingent consideration liabilities during the three months ended September 30, 2023 and 2022 were as follows (in thousands):